PoCInnovation/Workshops/software/19.Socket.io/README.md

 As soon as a client sends a message, it is transmitted as a socket to the backend.<br/>
 The backend retrieves the socket and sends it to all clients as a socket.<br/>
 The content of the message is then displayed on the HTML page of all clients.<br/>
-Nous afficherons ensuite le message sur notre frontend.<br/>
+We will then display the message on our frontend.<br/>

 - [What's a socket ?](https://socket.io/docs/v4/index.html)